 As the senior enlisted leader in an Army unit, here are some mistakes Army First Sergeants need to avoid:

-- Don’t buddy up with your soldiers.
-It is in your best interest to not go out drinking and partying with your soldiers and to not favor any over others.
+- Don’t try to be your soldiers’ friend.
+It is in your best interest to not go out drinking and partying with your soldiers and NCOs.
+Maintain the line.

 - Don’t assume… Ask!
 If you are unsure what your Company Commander wants, ask.

 - Don’t let your rank go to your head.
 Keep your ego in check.
 You’re still human!
 People will respect your rank, but you still have to earn their respect.